Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/ms8UKdl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Jane Doe has successfully logged into osTicket platform with access to all raised tickets.
 Notably, the appeared tickets has not yet been prioritise in regards to their SLA impoortance.
-Also, at the right end, tickets will be assigned by queue manager to an agent.
+Also, at the right end, tickets will be assigned by queue manager to an agent after been prioritise according to their importance to the orgabisation.
 </p>
 <br />